Pronounced: com-PART-ment SIN-drome

 Copyright © Nucleus Medical Media, Inc.

 CCS usually occurs in people less than 30 years old.
-Risk factors include:
+Other factors that may increase your chance of CCS include:

 CSS can affect the lower leg.
 However, it can also affect the arms, hands, feet, and buttocks.
-If you have any of these symptoms, do not assume it is due to CCS.
-These symptoms may be caused by other conditions.
+Symptoms may include:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.